graasp/graasp-plugin-validation/README.md

 **Pending**: The process is in progress.

-**Success**: The item passes the test and can be published.
+**Success**: The item passes the test, which means the content of the item is judged safe, i.e. DO NOT contain inappropriate language.

-**Failure**: The item is suspicious, and could not be published at the moment.
+**Failure**: The item is suspicious, which means the item might contain inappropriate content.
 A failed process will wait for manual review from administrator.
+Any item containing failed process could not be published, until the content is updated or the content is later approved by an administrator.

 ### Status for item-validation-review